Find Affordable College Courses

 Gainesville, FL

-With a ranking of #8, University of Florida did quite well on this year’s best value schools for geological and earth sciences students working on their bachelor’s degree.
-Located in the midsize city of Gainesville, UF is a public school with a very large student population.
+University of Florida did quite well in this year’s ranking of the best places for geological and earth sciences students to get a bachelor’s degree.
+It came in at #8 on the list.
+Located in the medium-sized city of Gainesville, UF is a public college with a fairly large student population.

 UF undergraduate students pay an average of $28,659 in tuition and fees each year.
 After completing their Bachelor's Degree, geology graduates from UF carry an average student debtload of $17,469.

-UF excels when it comes to quality.
-It’s ranked in the top 10% of all schools on our Best Geological & Earth Sciences Bachelor’s Degree Schools in the Southeast Region list.
+As a testament to the quality of education it offers, UF also is in the top 10% of our Best Geological & Earth Sciences Bachelor’s Degree Schools in the Southeast Region ranking.

 #9